This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Toddlers are notoriously challenging for parents.

-As sweet and adorable as they can be, toddlers can also go from happy one minute to unhappy the next.
+As sweet and adorable as they can be, toddlers can also go from happy and content one minute to completely unhappy the next.

 At this age, they’re still learning how to control their emotions, and sometimes this leads to certain behaviors– like hitting or biting.

 Hitting, biting, and other aggressive behaviors are common in toddlers.
-They often do these things when they feel frustrated or overwhelmed by an experience.
-Toddlers also may have difficulty expressing their needs with words.
+They often do these things when their basic needs aren’t being met or they are overstimulated.

-It’s helpful for parents to understand the reasons for this type of behavior so that they can teach their children how to act appropriately and cope better with frustration.
+It’s essential for parents to understand the reasons for this type of behavior so that they can teach their children how to cope with their emotions and act appropriately.

 Why do toddlers hit and bite?

-Generally, hitting and biting happens because toddlers are learning how to control their BIG emotions or they are having trouble expressing their needs, which leads to frustration.
+Generally, hitting and biting happen because toddlers are still learning how to control their BIG emotions or they are having trouble expressing their needs.

 Here are a few possible reasons specifically that you can look for: